Police Powers: Stops and Searches

 - told immediately that you have the right to a lawyer,

 - told about Legal Aid and your right to free legal advice, and

-- allowed to speak to a lawyer, in private, as soon as possible, if you ask to do so.
+- allowed to speak, in private, to a lawyer of your choice, as soon as possible, if you ask to do so.